Michelle Larcher de Brito: 2013

 Playing in the qualifying phase at the Australian Open, Larcher de Brito won in the first qualifying round over Azra Hadzic.
 In the second round she defeated Cristina Mitu.
 In the third round, Larcher de Brito needed more than two hours to defeat South Africa's Chanel Simmonds, triumphing in a titanic three set-clash on Court 10 to make her Australian Open main-draw debut.
 In the first round, she was defeated by 19th seed Ekaterina Makarova in straight sets.
 This was followed by participation in the Fed Cup in February.
 After a straight sets-loss to Tímea Babos in Portugal's overall 3–0 loss to Hungary, Michelle defeated Heather Watson.
 Laura Robson and Heather Watson held their nerve in a deciding doubles rubber against Portugal to secure Great Britain's second victory at the Fed Cup in Israel.
 Watson and Robson are occasional doubles partners, teaming up at the previous year's Olympic Games, and they easily saw off Larcher de Brito and Joana Valle Costa to earn Britain a 2–1 victory in the tie.
 In the last round, she defeated Jelena Simić from Bosnia and in doubles with Bárbara Luz they defeated Anita Husarić and Dea Herdželaš with the loss of just one game.
 This was followed by a loss in the qualifying in Memphis at the hands of world No. 96, Jana Čepelová.

-At the qualifying to the Indian Wells Masters, Larcher de Brito defeated Misaki Doi in the first round.
+At the qualifying to the Indian Wells Open, Larcher de Brito defeated Misaki Doi in the first round.
 In the second round, she qualified for the main draw, defeating Anastasia Rodionova.
 In the first round, she lost to Alexandra Dulgheru, the ex-top-25 player from Romania.
 Playing in the qualifying phase at the Family Circle Cup, Larcher de Brito won in the first round (Hayley Carter) but lost to Jessica Pegula in the second.